 - Skin infections and rashes

 - Emergency (hormonal) contraception.

-Anyone displaying symptoms of coronavirus (COVID-19) – a high temperature (you feel hot to touch on your chest or back) or a new, continuous cough (coughing a lot for more than an hour, or three or more coughing episodes in 24 hours) – will not be seen at the New QEII, so please stay at home and the use the NHS111 online coronavirus service to find out what to do.
+Anyone displaying symptoms of coronavirus (COVID-19) – a high temperature (you feel hot to touch on your chest or back) a new, continuous cough (coughing a lot for more than an hour, or three or more coughing episodes in 24 hours), or a loss or change to your sense of smell or taste – will not be seen at the New QEII, so please stay at home and the use the NHS111 online coronavirus service to find out what to do.

 No patient will have to pay for parking twice, so anyone who is redirected to the New QEII from the Lister will receive a parking slip.

 Nick Carver, Chief Executive of East and North Hertfordshire NHS Trust, said: “We usually treat 40-50 patients a day with minor injuries at Lister Hospital’s Emergency Department.

 “With an anticipated increase in coronavirus (COVID-19) cases, we are planning ahead to ensure Lister’s Emergency Department has extra capacity to deal with the more serious cases that come through our doors.

 “By moving treatment for minor injuries to the New QEII Hospital, where we have extra staff to meet demand, this will create the capacity we will need in the future.